 So if you want it to stick to your furniture (and not chip), it’s best to scuff sand it really well with 220 grit sandpaper and mix some Extra Bond into the first coat of paint.

-If you want it to really chip, it might be best to not scuff sand it.
 That’s not always a guarantee though, depending on how glossy or dry your wood furniture is to begin with.

-Glossy surfaces will always resist paint (that’s why we always scuff sand on our usual prep).
 Dry wood is ready to soak in anything that it comes across, just like raw wood, so scuff sanding isn’t as important.

 I hesitate to say that because with normal paint, I always scuff sand, even if the paint says it will adhere without sanding.
-But milk paint seems to be in a category of it’s own.
+But milk paint seems to be in a category of its own.

 Since I wanted something right in the middle, (the wood on this piece was dry in some places, shiny in others, and rough in others) I decided to try using the Sander Deglosser, hoping that it would create some areas where the paint would stick, and others where it wouldn’t.

-I put on plastic gloves, poured a little bit on my old rag and then wiped it onto the dresser.
-Then I let it dry completely.
+I put on plastic gloves, poured a little bit on my old rag, and then wiped it onto the dresser.

 Thankfully it worked!

-How to Paint Milk Paint
+How to Paint with Milk Paint

 I painted on two coats with a Paint Brush, letting each coat dry completely.
-We painted the first coat on this FB Live, and explained the process somewhat as well.

 After the first coat of paint, there was a good amount of chipping!
 I was so excited to see what would chip.
 I also wanted to smooth the paint a bit, so I started sanding.

-Next time though, I don’t think I will mess with the chipping or sanding until the 2nd coat is dry.
-Otherwise the spots where it chipped and I went over it with the sandpaper, only got one coat of paint, and it looked streaky in those areas until I put another coat on them.
+Otherwise, the spots where it chipped and I went over it with the sandpaper, only got one coat of paint, and it looked streaky in those areas until I put another coat on them.

-When the second coat was drying I took my hair dryer (on it’s hottest highest setting) and tried to quickly dry certain areas, creating more chipping in that area.
+When the second coat was drying I took my hair dryer (on its hottest highest setting) and tried to quickly dry certain areas, creating more chipping in that area.

-Chippy Goodness
+Chippy Paint

 How to Seal Milk Paint